Update

 I am a person with a disability.
 [Say more about your disability].

-Section 504 and these updated regulations are extremely important to the disability community.
+Section 504 and Olmstead are extremely important to the disability community.
 Section 504 and its rules make sure people with disabilities can be included in schools and can see their doctor.
-[Say why you care about Section 504 – for example, share about a 504 plan you had in school or a time that you were able to get an ASL interpreter at a doctor’s appointment .]
+Section 504 and its rules mean people can live in the community with supports and not be forced into institutions.

 If the court agrees with the states bringing the lawsuit, people with disabilities will lose civil rights.
 These rights have protected people with disabilities for over 50 years.
 This is NOT OK!